qwerty2053/city_handbook/README.md

 - `/api/category_list/`: Retrieve a list of all categories
 - `/api/city_list/`: Retrieve a list of all cities
-- `/api/est_list/`: Retrieve a list of all establishments
+- `/api/est_list/`: Retrieve a list of all establishments (not all fields)
 - `/api/category/{id}/`: Retrieve a list of all establishments by category
 - `/api/city/{id}/`: Retrieve a list of all establishments by city
 - `/api/est/{id}/`: Retrieve a single establishment by ID
-- `/api/search/title/{title}/`: Retrieve a list of all hotels
+- `/api/search/title/{title}/`: Retrieve a list of establishments with a title field that matches the {title}
-- `/api/search/address/{address}/`: Retrieve a single hotel by ID
+- `/api/search/address/{address}/`: Retrieve a list of establishments with an address field that matches the {address}

 The API uses the JSON format for data exchange.